-Since supercharger uses engine power, so engine with superchargers is less efficient.
-Although there will be no lag like you see in turbochargers in but as I said the efficiency will be very poor.
+Since a supercharger uses engine power, so engine with superchargers is less efficient.
+Although there will be no lag like you see in turbochargers, as I said, the efficiency will be inferior.

-High-end cars and racing cars often have superchargers so that the moment they start their engine they get the instant boost in power.
+High-end cars and racing cars often have superchargers so that the moment they start their engine, and they get the instant boost in power.
 For general automobiles, a supercharger may be a bad concept as it eats up engine efficiency.

 Here is a link to see a great animation to figure out the differences between Turbocharger and Supercharger.

 Difference Between Turbocharger and Supercharger: Turbocharger Vs Supercharger